tytydraco/yessleep/out/Arctica_2.md

 "Sounds great Simon.
 From our coordinates it looks like we're 18 or so hours out.
 Over."

 "This is McMurdo.
-We will prepare for your arrival.
+We will prepare for your joint arrival.
 Medical team will be on standby.
 Over."

 I stretched my neck.
 Wiggled my toes.
 And found new grip on the steering.